davea42/searchgnucash/README.md

 For Version 0.1.0

 These are
-programs to allow more targeted searches from a GnuCash (the GNU accounting program) data file.
+programs to allow very specific searches from a GnuCash data file with optional selection criteria of strings, dates, accounts, and more..

-GnuCash is a full double-entry bookkeeping system.
+GnuCash is a full double-entry bookkeeping system and yet is easy to use by nearly anyone.
+All data you put in is under your control on your computer and it is easy to extract when and if you want to switch to some other system.
+Proprietary accounting systems often provide no practical way to extract your data out of its files (locking you in).

-While GnuCash has many very useful report options its reports do not seem useful for dealing with some kinds of problems one encounters in doing the bookkeeping.
+While GnuCash has many very essential and useful report options its reports do not seem useful for dealing with some kinds of problems relating to single transactions in doing one's personal bookkeeping.

+The report(s) searchgnucash provides are intended to be concise and readable yet suffiently complete for immediate use.

-For example, reconciling a transaction with many entries (called 'splits') on a credit card for a month with the report from the credit card company.
+For example, reconciling a transaction with many entries (called 'splits' GnuCash) on a credit card for a month with the report from the credit card company can be difficult when comparing two lists of thirty items (lists usually not in the same order!).
 Or when one thinks one's own typo (possibly in a date) has caused a tranaction to move to an unexpected place and you need to find it.
 Issues like this motivated writing this code.

-See www.gnucash.org
+See www.gnucash.org for documentation and more.

 Ubuntu:  sudo apt install gnucash

-These assume $HOME/searchgnucash.conf has been created to specify globally meaningful basic information.
+Searchgnucash requires $HOME/searchgnucash.conf be created to specify globally meaningful basic information.
-Use the version in this directory, copy to $HOME, and update to match your situation.
+Copy searchgnucash.conf from the source to $HOME, and update
+$HOME/searchgnucash.conf to match your situation.

 Python3 defaults to UTF-8 characters so the content is not restricted to ASCII.